fordesmith/crisp-dna/_docs/what-is-syncopate.md

 Syncopate is a home for people who like to
-(a) bring new digital products to market that make the world a better place (b) help others to do this in the most effective way possible
+(a) bring new digital products to market that make the world a better place (b) help others to do this in the most effective way possible (c) enjoy working with others and being independant

 We value: